 It is unequivocally stated in God’s word that we are made in His image.
-Gen. 1:26 The plural context (“us”) is believed by most to refer to the Trinity, or the Godhead.
+“God said, Let us make man in our image, after our likeness.”
+The plural context, “us” and “our”, is believed by most to refer to the Trinity, or the Godhead.
 In The Creation Answer Book, Hank Hanegraaf writes: “In the immediate context, the man is said to be created in plurality (male and female), thus forging the finite relationship of a man and a woman in the image of infinite relationships within the Godhead.”
 I love the depth of that statement; draws me in to ponder.

 Moving on from the glorious heights of the above paragraph, the method of man’s creation is a humble one.
 Man was formed from the “dust of the ground.”
 Gen. 2:7 Appropriately related words would be: dirt, soil, ashes, jars of clay, earthen vessels.
 Fragile and lowly perhaps, but every person has something glorious: the breath of life from God.
 Every person is God-breathed.